brianspiering/quotes_from_me/README.md

 "Time is linear.
 Analysis ideas are combinatorial."

-"Management: A Pie Eating Contest Where First Prize is More Pie"
+"Management: A Pie Eating Contest Where First Prize is More Pie."

-"In Silicion Valley, either you write code or write emails.
+"In Silicon Valley, either you write code or write emails.
 Choose wisely."

 "The journey of a thousand miles begins with finding your shoes."